lilcodelab/angular-pwa/README.md

 - also some files are updated, such as ```angular.json```, ```package.json```, ```src/app.module.ts```, ```src/index.html ```.

 ### Service worker
 Service worker is a script that runs in background of your browser, separeted from web application.
 The advantage of service worker is ability to handle a request, kind of interceptor.
 Because it can handle every request of application, offten is used as cache manager.
-Further more, service worker implements ```onfetch``` and ```onmessage``` handlers, that means push notifications are suporrted (depends on browser support).
+Furthermore, service worker implements ```onfetch``` and ```onmessage``` handlers, that means push notifications are suporrted (depends on browser support).

 ### Start service worker (NGSW)
 If you start your Angular application using ```ng serve```, the service worker should not be started.